Ready, Set, Apply!

 Step 1: Narrow it down.

 One of the hardest parts about applying to college is realizing how many schools are out there.
-We recommend starting out by making a list of the towns and cities where you’d enjoy living (for two to four-plus years), careers you’re interested in, your budget, your goals for securing financial aid and the extracurriculars that interest you.
+From big and small to public and private—the options are seemingly endless.
+We recommend starting out by making a list of the towns and cities where you’d enjoy living (for two to four years), careers you’re interested in, your budget, your goals for scoring financial aid and the extracurriculars that interest you.

 For example: Let’s say you’re from a small town and have always wanted to live in a bigger city; you enjoy being outdoors on the weekends; you’re considering a career in engineering; and college athletics are important to you.
 Then, the University of Arkansas in Fayetteville or Arkansas State University in Jonesboro would be great schools to apply to.

-On the flip side, if you’re more comfortable living close to home and trying to get through college as fast (and cheap) as possible, then one of Arkansas’ nearby two-year colleges might be perfect.
+On the flip side, if you’re more comfortable living close to home, trying to get through college as fast and cheap as possible, then one of Arkansas’ nearby two-year colleges might be perfect.

 Step 2: Tour schools & attend college fairs.

-Many high schools offer college tour days during your junior and senior years.
+Many high schools offer college tour days to juniors and seniors!
 These days allow you to tour the colleges of your choice without hurting your high school attendance.
 A recruitment officer or college student will then give you either a private tour or you’ll join a tour group.

-Many high schools even host college fairs for students where you can meet recruiters.
-Go.
+Many high schools even host college fairs for students where the recruiters come to you.
+Go check it out.
 Stop by each booth.
-Pick up all the brochures.
 Talk to the recruiters.
-Ask them a million questions (especially as it relates to scholarships and financial aid offered).
+Ask them a million questions.

 “Investigate all your options to keep your cost of attendance low, and make sure the universities you are working with are making all those options available,” said Bill Smith, chief communications officer at Arkansas State University.
-“Take time to consider if they offer flexible scheduling, including online courses, that work around your needs—especially if working and attending college at the same time.”
+“Take time to consider if they offer flexible scheduling, including online courses, that work around your needs—especially if working and attending college at the same time is important.”

 Step 3: Monitor your GPA & track test scores.

 It’s important to make sure your GPA is up to par with the colleges and universities you’re applying to.
 Don’t assume GPA requirements are the same for all Arkansas schools.
 They’re not.
 In fact, neither are their ACT or SAT score requirements.
-You must look these up!
+So, it’s important to look it up!
+Take note of the requirements at each school you’re considering.

 “ASU [offers] an ‘or’ admission standard where, if a student meets one of our three criteria, they can achieve unrestricted admission,” Smith said.
 “It’s a 3.0 high school GPA, a [score of] 19 on the ACT or [you must] graduate in the top 20 percent of your class.”

-GPA and test score requirements for each school are available now—you can find them beginning on page 192.
-The earlier you know what’s required, the sooner you can practice, re-test or try to bring up your GPA.
-Requirements change annually, so continue checking and make sure your scores and grades are on track.
+GPA and test score requirement information is important.
+The earlier you know what’s required, the sooner you can practice, re-test, or try to bring up your GPA.

 Step 4: Application deadlines—mark your calendar!

-During the fall semester of your senior year, it’s time to apply to schools.
-As that semester approaches, go ahead and determine the application deadlines at your colleges of choice and mark your calendars.
+During the fall semester of your senior year, it’s time to apply to schools!
+As that semester fast approaches, go ahead and determine the application deadlines at your colleges of choice, and mark your calendars!
+Be sure to consider early-decision deadlines (when students can apply to colleges early and get an answer early, but only if they agree to for sure attend if accepted).
+This is a binding decision, so save this for your first-choice school.

 Step 5: Do the paperwork.